JuliaLang/NetworkOptions.jl/README.md

 and save them to a file whose path would be returned.)

-If it is possible to configure a library that uses TLS to use the system certificates that is generally preferrable: i.e. it is better to use `ca_roots()` which returns `nothing` to indicate that the system certs should be used.
+If it is possible to configure a library that uses TLS to use the system certificates that is generally preferable: i.e. it is better to use `ca_roots()` which returns `nothing` to indicate that the system certs should be used.
 The `ca_roots_path()` function should only be used when configuring libraries which _require_ a path to a file or directory for root certificates.